francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/volume/type/local/problem/problem.md

   1. check if `myvolume` exists on the new node;
   2. if it doesn't, it creates a new empty volume with the same name;
-  3. but the data is not transferred, so any data on the original node’s volume is lost unless you're using shared storage like [NFS] or [volume plugins]. <!-- todo: link to nfs --> <!-- todo: link to volume plugins -->
+  3. but the data is not transferred, so any data on the original node’s volume is lost unless you're using shared storage like [NFS](../../shared/shared.md) or [volume plugins](../../plugin/definition/definition.md).